PV/Thermal; Solar Power Wall - Electricity + Heating

 Above, SolarWall system at Natural Resources Canada's CANMET Buidling in Ottawa.
-The SolarWall system was upgraded to a hybrid PV/T system in 2010, delivering both solar heated air and electricity to the building.
+The SolarWall system was upgraded to solar power wall PV/T system in 2010, delivering both solar heated air and electricity to the building.

 Typical PV modules have a solar conversion efficiency up to 15%.
 What happens to the rest of the sun’s energy that shines on the panels?
 Most of it is converted into heat energy, which normally is lost and provides no value to the system owner.
 As well, the heat build-up behind PV modules reduces the electrical output by 0.4-0.5% for every 1°C above its rated output temperature, which is 25°C (77°F).
 For every 1°C (1.8°F) above 25°C, the electrical output drops by 0.4 to 0.5 percent.
 A typical rooftop PV array may measure 55 to 75°C (131 to 167°F), which means its electrical output would fall by 12 to 25 per cent below the name plate rating.
 For example, a 10-kW array only generates 7.5 to 8.8 kW under these temperature conditions.
 A PV/T system lowers the photovoltaic temperature by 10 to 20°C (18 to 36°F), which increases the electrical output by five to 10 per cent, or an extra 0.5 to 1 kW for a 10-kW array.